jameskohjunwei/hackintosh/README.md

   - make sure you look at opt and local folders to see all brew is uninstalled.
   - brew help in terminal to see if brew exists.
   - Install brew again, in intel macs it /HomeBrew will appear in /local folder.

+## Tools:
+  - OC Configurator (to mount boot drive, update and validate kexts, and find out what kexts work for your hardware)